Comprehensive Guide to Reducing COD in Wastewater

 Chemical Treatment: Coagulants and Flocculants

-Moving Bed Biofilm Reactors (MBBR)
+Advanced Biological Treatment: Moving Bed Biofilm Reactors (MBBR)

-Is Biological Treatment Right for You?
+Is Biological Treatment Suitable for Your Facility?

 Determining the most suitable COD reduction strategy depends on various factors, including the specific characteristics of the wastewater, regulatory compliance requirements, and cost considerations.
 For facilities exploring sustainable and cost-effective wastewater treatment options, biological treatments like MBBR offer a compelling solution.